6859-sp21/final-project-howgoodisyourchessopening-fp/README.md

-# a4-howgoodisyourchessopening
+# Your Check Mate

 An interactive visualization of the utilization and success of chess openings over time.
+A final project for 6.859, Spring 2021.

 ## Build instructions